csci-1301/csci-1301.github.io/labs/While/readme.md

 ## Problem 6

-Ask user to enter integers.
-Keep track of the smallest value user enters.
-After user indicates they are done, display the smallest value user entered.
-If user did not enter any integers display "You did not enter anything."
+Ask the user to enter integers.
+Keep track of the smallest value the user enters.
+After the user indicates they are done (by entering a sentinel value like "Done"), display the smallest value the user entered.
+If the user did not enter any integers, display "You did not enter anything."

 # Infinite Loops